 Well, no not necessarily.
 Voidness is not nihilistic.
 We are not asserting here that nothing exists, that there is nothing.
-What we want to get rid of our projections of fantasy and exaggerations.
+What we want to get rid of are our projections of fantasy and exaggerations.

-Now, when we talk about greed, and attachment, or anger, that is basically an exaggeration of either the good points or the bad points about something.
+Now, when we talk about greed, attachment, or anger, that is basically an exaggeration of either the good points or the bad points about something.
+However, the energy underlying the exaggeration of good points can be helpful.

-But there are certain basic movements of energy underlying those two, which are helpful.
 If our wish to have something is exaggerating the qualities of, let’s say, ice cream or money, then it is a very disturbing state of mind.
-But, if we get rid of that exaggeration, then we need that energy, which says, “I wish to achieve something,” like, for instance, “to help you,” help that person.
-So that is striving for something, that is OK, it is positive, we need that.
-So when we deconstruct, what we’re deconstructing is the exaggeration, which is that, “Whether it’s successful and helping you or not, depends totally on me.
+However, if we get rid of that exaggeration, then we need that energy, which says, “I wish to achieve something,” like, for instance, “to help you.”
+This is simply the energy to strive for something, which, in this case, is positive and helpful, and we need that.
+So, when we deconstruct, what we’re deconstructing is the exaggeration, which is that “Whether what I do is successful in helping you or not depends totally on me.
 I am the only cause for your overcoming your problem and gaining happiness.
-So, if it works, then I am the greatest, and if it fails, it is my fault, and I am guilty.”
+If it works, then I am the greatest, and if it fails, it is my fault and I am guilty.”
 That, we want to get rid of.
 That is the exaggeration.